Do Chow Chows Shed? Analysis of a Double-Coated Dog

 De-shedder

 Specialized brushes like the Defurminator are specifically for the undercoat.
 They work remarkably when your Chow blows her underfur during seasonal shedding.
-De-shedders work similarly to rakes but are designed to only remove loose tufts of the undercoat.
+De-shedders work similarly to rakes but are designed only to remove loose tufts of the undercoat.

 Baths can support brushing to alleviate shedding concerns